Alexandralexv/Alexandralexv/README.md

 # Console.log("Hi there 👋");
 ## 👨‍💻 Whoami
 My name is Alexander Semionov.
 I am a front-end developer from Russia, currently living in Moscow and studying at the Financial University.
+I am interested in creating websites and learning new technologies, especially those related to JavaScript.

 ### 🔧 Technologies & Tools
 ---